 - creating an impartial committee to consider bids from businesses that include one connected to a board member, based on objective facts such as fair market value and quality.

 - documenting how the policies were followed while making the decision in the board minutes.

 Sample Conflict of Interest Policy from the Internal Revenue Service

 Congregational boards need to balance transparency of communicating their work with the members of the congregation with the confidentiality of their internal process in reaching decisions, and with the confidentiality required as employers dealing with personnel issues.

-Board should speak with one voice.
-“Speaking with one voice” means that everyone around the table can say “All of my concerns been heard and considered in this decision.
+The board should speak with one voice.
+“Speaking with one voice” means that everyone around the table can say “All of my concerns have been heard and considered in this decision.
 I can support the process and decisions that have been made by the group and can represent the decisions that the group has come to as my own outside this room.”

 Duty of Obedience

 This simply means that board members are expected to follow all local, state, and federal laws, and to be in compliance with the congregation's bylaws, policies and any other governing documents.